 The Trust is committed to ensuring the safety and welfare of its staff and anyone else that may be affected by its activities during the delivery of its services.
-In order to do this it aims to:
+To do this, it aims to:

-- provide adequate control of the health and safety risks arising from our work activities: - consult with our employees on matters affecting their health and safety; - provide and maintain safe plant and equipment; - ensure safe handling and use of substances; - provide information, instruction and supervision for employees; - ensure all employees are competent to do their tasks, and provide suitable and sufficient training and development to ensure this; - prevent accidents and cases of work-related ill health; - maintain safe and healthy working conditions; and - review and revise this policy as necessary at regular intervals.
+- provide adequate control of the health and safety risks arising from our work activities. - consult with our employees on matters affecting their health and safety. - provide and maintain safe plant and equipment. - ensure safe handling and use of substances. - provide information, instruction, and supervision for employees. - ensure all employees are competent to do their tasks and provide suitable and sufficient training and development to ensure this. - prevent accidents and cases of work-related ill health. - maintain safe and healthy working conditions, and - review and revise this policy as necessary at regular intervals.

-The Trust is required to discharge its duties under the Health and Safety at Work etc. Act (1974) and allied legislation and European Directives.
+The Trust is required to discharge its duties under the Health and Safety at Work etc. Act (1974) and allied legislation and European Directives (until the Retained EU Law Bill is approved).
 This will be achieved by maintaining safe conditions and working environments for all areas of activity under its control, so far as is reasonably practicable.